Pink-Crab/Perique-Framework/README.md

 > The `Loader::class` loader has been deprecated and replaced with the new `Hook_Loader::class`

 Included with Perique is a single piece of Registration_Middleware.
-The Renderable interface and Renderable_Middleware pair make it easy to register any hooks, shortcodes, post types, taxonomies, admin pages, and rest endpoints.
-Any class which needs to be processed, implements the Renderable interface and creates the ```function register(Hook_Hook_Loader $loader): void {...}
+The `Hookable` interface and `Hookable_Middleware` pair make it easy to register any hooks, shortcodes, post types, taxonomies, admin pages, and rest endpoints.
+Any class which needs to be processed, implements the `Hookable` interface and creates the ```function register(Hook_Hook_Loader $loader): void {...}

 ```php
 class Some_Controller implements Hookable {